C-Otto/rebalance-lnd/README.md

                         more/costing less.
   --fee-limit FEE_LIMIT
                         If set, only consider rebalance transactions that cost up to the given number of satoshis.
+  --fee-ppm-limit FEE_PPM_LIMIT
+                        If set, only consider rebalance transactions that cost up to the given number of satoshis per 1M satoshis sent.
 ```

 ### List of channels